awsdocs/amazon-connect-admin-guide/doc_source/turn-by-turn-transcript.md

 Sentiment emojis help you quickly scan a transcript so you can listen to that part of the conversation\.

-For example, where you see red emojis for customer turns and then a green emoji, you might choose the timestamp to jump to that specific point of the recording to hear how that agent helped the customer\.
+For example, where you see red emojis for customer turns and then a green emoji, you might choose the timestamp to jump to that specific point of the conversation to check how that agent helped the customer\.

 ## Tap or click category tags to navigate through transcript<a name="category-navigation"></a>

 When you tap or click on the category tags, Contact Lens auto\-navigates to the corresponding point\-of\-interests in the transcript\.
-There are also category markers in the recording playback visualization to indicate which part of the audio file has utterances related to the category\.
+There are also category markers in the visualization of the interaction to indicate which part of the recording file has utterances related to the category\.

+The following image shows part of a **Contact details** page for a chat\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-category-tag-navigation.png)